blockcoders/ink-substrate-explorer-api/README.md

 ## **About the explorer**

 Ink Explorer is an application that provides Ink contracts related information on Substrate based blockchains.
-It subscribes to blockchain and Ink modules events and store the information on its own PostgreSQL database.
+It subscribes to blockchain and Ink modules events and store the information on its own database.
 The backend exposes an API that can interact with the DB and run fast queries to get specific information in a short time.

 The idea of this project is to provide a tool that allows developers of Ink! explore and analyze the contracts found on the blockchain.
 This tool can be used to analyze the contracts found on Substrate based blockchains that are using Ink! modules.
 It can also be used to analyze contracts that are on a local blockchain.